Massive Tinder Photo Scrape Has Users Upset

 But uploading the photos taken somewhere else for public consumption is just wrong.

 Abuse of privileges is how we get to the point we find ourselves many times in society.
-This b
+This breech of the public's confidence is just another stab in the back to a society that values respect.

 And if there's a ToS violation, well, that's between tinder and the user and tinder is welcome to block the account.